 - Ophthalmoscopy.
 During this examination, your doctor shines a bright light into your eye and examines the structures at the back of your eye.
 This eye test evaluates the optic disk, where the optic nerve enters the retina in your eye.
 The optic disk becomes swollen in about one-third of people with optic neuritis.

 - Pupillary light reaction test.
 Your doctor may move a flashlight in front of your eyes to see how your pupils respond when they're exposed to bright light.
-Pupils in eyes affected by optic neuritis don't constrict as much as those in healthy eyes do when stimulated by light.
+If you have optic neuritis, your pupils won't constrict as much as pupils in healthy eyes would when exposed to light.

 Other tests to diagnose optic neuritis might include: